How to resolve cURL SSL Certificate Verification Errors on Windows Servers

 curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, false);

-Warning: This method is insecure and not recommended for production environments, as it bypasses SSL certificate validation.
+Warning: This is insecure and should never be used in production, as it bypasses essential SSL security checks.

 Solution: